tskit-dev/msprime/docs/development.rst

 - Make a fork of the msprime repo on `GitHub <github.com/jeromekelleher/msprime>`_
 - Clone your fork into a local directory.
 - Install the :ref:`basic requirements <sec-requirements>`.
-- Install the Python development requirements using ``pip install -r requirements.txt``.
+- Install the Python development requirements using ``pip install -r requirements/development.txt``.
 - Build the low level module by running ``make`` in the project root.
 If you are using Python 2.7, run ``make ext2`` and if you are using Python 3.x, run ``make ext3``.